 The port has 58 mooring buoys, of which 31 can serve vessels with LOA length up to 183 m (600 ft) and 27 - with LOA length 137 m (450 ft).
 There are 44 "typhoon buoys" used for ship mooring during typhoons.
 The port also has 3 anchorages (for international vessels) and another 16 anchorages used for dangerous goods (8) and general-purposes (8) including temporary berthing.

-- The port provides over 460 marine support vessels for navigation assistance throughout its waterways.
+The seaport provides over 460 marine support vessels for navigation assistance throughout its waterways.

 Port Hong Kong is the world's 4th biggest and most efficient containership cargo port (following Shanghai, Singapore and Shenzhen).
 In 2013, the port handled 22,35 million TEU containers (compared to Shanghai's 33,62 million).

 - UN-LOCODE (United Nations location code) - HKHKG